dmitry-brazhenko/docker_installation/README.md

-# One line install Docker on Ubuntu
+# One line install Docker and docker-compose on Ubuntu

 Run this bash command:
 ```shell